hoanganhminh01/Landscape-GANs/index.md

 </div>

 ## <ins><b> Abstract </b></ins>
-In this project, we explore image generation techniques using Generative Adversarial Networks (GANs) to generate fake images of landscapes.
-We use 3 different deep convolutional GANs with different number of epochs to train our networks to generate fake landscape images of different sizes and compare the resulting images and loss.
-We discuss more of the takeaways of this project in this video summary [INSERT HERE]().
+In this project, we explore various image generation techniques using Generative Adversarial Networks (GANs) to generate fake images of landscapes.
+We generated images with 3 different GANs and compare the results.
+We began by training an existing deep convolution GAN architecture on a Landscape image dataset from Kaggle, downsampling the dataset to 64x64 images to reduce overall training time.
+Then, we built two additional DCGAN networks on top of this one to handle 128x128 and 256x256 images.
+Unfortunately, we weren't able to train the 256x256 network with our available compute power, so instead, we compared our 64xc64 and 128x128 generated images to images gnereated by a StyleGANv3 that was pre-trained on a different landscape dataset.
+For an more in-depth overview of our procedure and results, see the following video summary.
+[INSERT HERE]().

-## <ins><b> Introduction </b></ins>
+## <ins><b> Introduction and Problem Statement </b></ins>
+<b>Problem Statement:</b> Landscapes have always been a source of inspiration to anyone fond of hiking and sightseeing.
+We wanted to see whether deep learning models trained on landscape images can generate novel landscapes that are as realistic as nature.

 ## <ins><b> Related Works </b></ins>